Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 ## Windows Setup

-1. Create a folder where the virtual environments will reside `$ md python-venvs`
+1. Create a folder where the virtual environments will reside `$ md python-envs`
 1. To create a new environment named `sample-env` execute `$ python3 -m venv python-envs\sample-env`
 1. To activate the environment execute `$ python-envs\sample-env\Scripts\activate`
 1. Verify pip version is the same as in the __Installing Pip__ section.
 In case it is not the latest, upgrade to